c4nc/kalibase/README.md

 >Infosec  container based on the [official Kali docker image](https://hub.docker.com/r/kalilinux/kali-linux-docker).
-Use it as a full shell kali's environment (for a complete list of installed tools check the "Tools" section below) or launch it as a Metasploit container: in this way it manage all te necessesary init phases (db + search cache).
+Use it as a full shell kali's environment (for a complete list of installed tools check the "Tools" section below) or launch it as a Metasploit container: in this way it manage all the necessesary init phases (db + search cache).

 > Docker hub: https://hub.docker.com/r/c4nc/kalibase